EU funding opportunities for the arts, heritage, culture & creative industries

 Help from Euclid

-Euclid is the UK’s leading independent agency helping the arts, culture, heritage & creative industries understand, access and manage EU funds – our services include:
+Euclid is available to help the arts, culture, heritage & creative industries understand, access and manage EU funds – our services include:

 - Initial advice by phone or email

 - Advice on which EU programmes are right for you

 - Advice on applications: help to understand the forms, and in the development & writing of applications